-This type of debt Issued by the State or by the University is secured only by revenues derived from the issuing enterprise.
+This type of debt Issued by the State on behalf of the Sportfish Program and the Alaska International Airport System or by the University is secured only by revenues derived from the issuing enterprise.
 Revenue Debt is not a general obligation of the State or the University and does not require voter approval.
 Such debt is authorized by law and issued by the University or by the State Bond Committee.
 This type of debt includes International Airports Revenue Bonds, various University Revenue Bonds and Notes, and Toll Facilities Revenue Bonds.

-At June 30, 2006, State Revenue and University Debt was \$823.1 million, as shown on Table 1.1.
+At June 30, 2007, State Revenue and University Debt was \$815.0 million, as shown on Table 1.1.